Women's Sexual Agency is also Human Agency

 - 3 min read

-When women write about sex, especially in a raw, honest, or emotionally complex way (as I do), it often gets dismissed as “porn” or “smut” because it threatens the traditional boundaries that have long defined acceptable female expression.
-There’s a cultural discomfort, especially in male-dominated literary criticism, with women owning their sexual narratives without shame, without permission, and without softening the edges.
+When women write about sex and desire, especially in honest or emotionally complex ways, it often gets dismissed as “porn” or “smut” because it threatens the traditional boundaries that have long defined acceptable female expression.
+There’s a cultural discomfort, especially in male-dominated literary criticism, with women owning their sexual narratives without shame, without male permission, and without softening the edges.

 Women make up more than 51% of the world’s population and this is the first time in history we are allowed to share our view of the world without a man okaying it first (this is through self-publishing and social media [even though algorithms push down women’s issues]).
 And that includes sharing our fantasies.